 More importantly, if the blackness in your properties, however it may manifest, does not promote, uplift, or enhance the lives of black people in some way – and positive representation has a greater impact than you might realize — then your property is not inclusive.
 It is appropriative for the sake of drawing in black dollars (or maybe white liberal dollars) or creating some sort of “feel good” image for the company — currency that can also be traded for…yes, dollars.
 This is the very definition of commodification.

 Taken literally, this is obvious.
 But perhaps what isn’t so obvious is that all the shades and nuances of the Black Experience are not accessible to you.
-No matter how many books you read, albums you listen to, films you watch, plays you attend, black friends you make (though by all means, yes, tap that resource if you have it, without demand or expectation), there are things about being black that you simply cannot comprehend—intellectually, emotionally, or spiritually.
+No matter how many books you read, albums you listen to, films you watch, plays you attend, black friends you make (though by all means, yes, tap that resource if you have it, without demand or expectation), there are things about being black that you simply cannot comprehend—physically, intellectually, emotionally, or spiritually.

 This leaves you with one—also obvious—recourse.
 Recruit black people to work beside you.
 By which I mean hire them, because that work-for-free shit is over.
 Or, if you’re feeling particularly “magnanimous”, hand black people the reins and see where they lead you.
 I hear some guy named Ta-nehisi Coates is killing it on that Black Panther comic.
 And every other thing he touches, for that matter.
 Incidentally, he is not the only smart black person in the world.
 See Point #8.

 In closing, it needs to be said that including diverse representations of black people in media has nothing to do with “political correctness”.
 It has little to do with fairness, either.
 This is not a zero-sum game by which black gain equals white loss.